by Nebula Haze

 - Check on your seeds every 24 hours but try not to disturb them.
 When they’ve germinated, you’ll see the seeds have cracked and there are little white roots coming out.

-- They should germinate in 1-4 days, though some seeds can take a week or longer (especially older and smaller seeds).
+- They should germinate in 1-4 days, though some seeds can take 7 days or longer (especially older and smaller seeds).

 - Keep them warm if possible.
-One thing you can do to get seeds to germinate a little faster is to keep them in a warm place (75-80°F).
+Seeds germinate a little faster is to keep them in a warm place (75-80°F).
 Some people use a seedling heat mat but in most cases that’s unnecessary.
 I leave mine near a sunny window.
 I usually put a thermometer in the same place to make sure it’s not too hot or cold (or just check the plate with your hands)